-- Define a color chart: I chose a 924 parches chart, including 51 grayscale patches (0 to 100% in 2% steps).
+- Define a color chart: I chose a 924 patches chart, including 51 grayscale patches (0 to 100% in 2% steps).
 This operation gives us a reference text file containing our chart definition.

-- Create the chart image file: One or more TIFF files are created according number of parches, available paper size and measurement Device.
+- Create the chart image file: One or more TIFF files are created according to number of patches, available paper size and measurement device.
 In my case I used an X-Rite i1 spectrophotometer and A3-sized paper.
 In this particular conditions the program created just one TIFF file.

-- Printing the chart: I printed that filmen Photoshop directly to printer, with all color management options disabled (otherwise we will not be able to measure our printer in its “pure”, unmanaged state).
+- Printing the chart: I printed that file from Photoshop directly to my printer, with all color management options disabled (otherwise we will not be able to measure our printer in its "pure", unmanaged state).
 This chart is the one you can see printed in the picture, under the big yellow printed patch.